ikerising12138/recipe-prediction/README.md

 We chose a decision tree model over a linear regression model mainly because we were unable to produce a significant prediction model by only using linear regression.
 Of all the different decision tree models, we picked `DecisionTreeClassifier` as our model because it is fairly simple to use, is able to take in preprocessed data we provide, and works well with `GridSearchCV` when looking for optimal hyperparameters (more on `GridSearchCV` below).

-In order to prevent overfitting and look for best parameters suitable for our `DecisionTreeClassifier` object, we will be using `GridSearchCV` to perform a k-cross-fold validation procedure.
+In order to prevent overfitting and look for best parameters suitable for our `DecisionTreeClassifier` object, we will be using `GridSearchCV` to perform a k-fold cross validation procedure.
 For simplicity, we chose a k value of 5.

 After choosing from a variety of hyperparameters as inputs, GridSearchCV produced the following as the best parameters: